OKharl/RiflesSO/README.md

 ## Authors, current status, ...

-The project was created by [Oleg G. Kharlanov](http://theorphys.phys.msu.ru/en/staff/kharlanov.html) (Moscow State University) in collaboration with [Yuan Ping](https://directory.engr.wisc.edu/mse/Faculty/Ping_Yuan) (Wisconsin University) and [Ravishankar Sundararaman](https://mse.rpi.edu/people/faculty/ravishankar-sundararaman) (Rensselaer Polytechnic Institute).
-The goal is to further merge RiflesSO with [`qimpy`](https://github.com/shankar1729/qimpy) for *ab initio* quantum transport simulation of electronic/spintronic devices; however, certain methods implemented in `RiflesSO` can be useful in their own right.
+The project was created by [Oleg G. Kharlanov](http://theorphys.phys.msu.ru/en/staff/kharlanov.html) (Moscow State University) as part of his collaboration with [Yuan Ping](https://directory.engr.wisc.edu/mse/Faculty/Ping_Yuan) (Wisconsin University) and [Ravishankar Sundararaman](https://mse.rpi.edu/people/faculty/ravishankar-sundararaman) (Rensselaer Polytechnic Institute).
+The principal goal initially was to further merge `RiflesSO` with [`qimpy`](https://github.com/shankar1729/qimpy) for *ab initio* quantum transport simulation of electronic/spintronic devices; however, certain methods implemented in `RiflesSO` can be useful in their own right.

 **The project is currently under development.**